 Get quiet and listen to your body’s messages.
 Do this every day and your stress levels and anxiety will drop effortlessly.
 Two simple steps to soothe stress is an article I wrote to walk you through the process.

 It’s unwise to make a Doctor or anyone besides you, responsible for your health.
 If you want to be a powerful, healthy woman; empower yourself as your own health expert.
 Learn about your female body and how it works.
 Learn about your cycles and your hormones.
 Get to know yourself so you can rely on and trust your own body wisdom.
 To help, I have two classes coming up.
-The first is my signature Moon Goddess yoga and meditation workshop.
+The first is my signature Moon Goddess yoga and meditation program.
 And soon I'll be unveiling a new on line course called Cycle Secrets – Unleashing the power of your feminine gifts.

 How often have you felt bad about the shape, odor or menstrual phase of your body?
 The more women I work with I realize it’s true: We’ve inherited a cultural taboo that women’s bodies are unacceptable in their natural state.
 And I’ve been ailed with this obsession myself.
 When I was younger I remember carrying around perfume at all times, hiding the disposal of my sanitary napkins from my father and wishing I had a flatter stomach.
 It’s taken effort for me to change my perspective and habits.